linaro-its/aws2-wrap/README.md

 * Exporting the AWS SSO credentials
 * Use the credentials via .aws/config
 * Assume a role via AWS SSO
+* Checks if aws sso session is expired, if yes, opens `aws sso login` and automates entering username and password
+* If aws sso session is active then refreshes the token, so it gets extended

 Please note that the script is called `aws2-wrap` to show that it works with AWS CLI v2, even though the CLI tool is no longer called `aws2`.

+## Prerequisites

+Install chromedriver
+1. Downloads specific chromedriver depending on current chrome version installed from https://chromedriver.chromium.org/downloads
+2. Extract and add to PATH
+3. Add to ~/.zshrc for MAC (or ~/.bashrc in Linux) - `export PATH=$PATH:/path/to/chromedriver`

+Set env vars - `AWS_SSO_USERNAME` and `AWS_SSO_PASSWORD` to your aws sso username and password

 ## Install using `pip`